google/fhir-data-pipes/utils/resource-monitor/README.md

 # Resource performance monitoring and graphing module

-This is a module for monitoring the resource usage of the batch pipeline with [HAPI](https://hapifhir.io/) as the source.
-The scripts in this module generate graphs and csv files of resource usage (CPU, memory and I/O) of the HAPI server, postgres database and pipeline over the duration of the batch job.
+This is a module for monitoring the resource usage of the batch pipeline with [HAPI FHIR](https://hapifhir.io/) as the source.
+The scripts in this module generate graphs and csv files of resource usage (CPU, memory and I/O) of the HAPI server, PostgreSQL database and pipeline over the duration of the batch job.
 The user is able to specify the number of processes/cores used in the pipeline to assess the batch pipeline's performance on the local machine.